Alternate Blood Hunter

 13th-level Order of Undying Thirst feature

-Your sinister power allows you to evade your foes.
-When a creature you can see hits you with an attack, you can use your reaction to turn into a cloud of swirling mist.
-The triggering attack automatically misses, and you instantly reappear in an unoccupied space you can see within 30 feet.
+When a creature you can see hits you with an attack, you can use your reaction to turn into a cloud of swirling mist, and the triggering attack automatically misses.
+You instantly reappear in an unoccupied space you can see within 30 feet.

 Once you use this reaction you must finish a short or long rest before you can use it again.
 When you have no uses left,